Is the Cecil Hotel Still Open?

 Is the Cecil Hotel Open?

-In a word, no. The Cecil Hotel is no longer open and neither is the Stay On Main Hotel & Hostel.
+In a word, no. The Cecil Hotel in Los Angeles is no longer open and neither is the Stay On Main Hotel & Hostel.
 So what exactly is going on with the building and when did it close?
 The answer is complicated.

 First off, I'm just going to say that my dates are as approximate as possible.
 That's because you can look up The Cecil on a dozen different reputable sources and get different dates for the timeline of the hotel on each one.
 Oof.

 According to RealtyTrac, the former hotel at 640 S. Main Street in Los Angeles, California was built (though, according to Wikipedia it was "rebuilt", without further context) in 1924.
 Three years later, it opened as The Cecil and did alright until the 1950s, when its glamorous reputation befell one that was more, you know, avoid that place thanks to its close proximity to Skid Row.

 Skid Row and Its Effects on The Cecil

 Real quick, if you don't know what Skid Row was back then—or now—it's basically an area of L.A. where a lot of impoverished and culturally diverse folk, including those who were homeless took up residence and, likely because of these factors, were sequestered to this area and viewed as a nuisance by local politicians instead of as a group of people worthy of real assistance.

 Hence, why rich people stopped patronizing The Cecil in lieu of hotels where they could pretend a lower class didn't exist and thus contributing to the financial despair of The Cecil.